 1. What is a pressure vessel?

 A pressure vessel is a container that holds pressurized fluids or gases.
-It’s engineered for safety and used across industries such as oil & gas, chemical, and manufacturing.
+It’s used in various industries like oil & gas, chemical, and manufacturing.

 2. How to design a pressure vessel?

-Design a pressure vessel by analyzing pressure, temperature, material compatibility, and following ASME codes.
-Factor in stress analysis and safety features.
+Design involves analyzing pressure, temperature, material compatibility, and following ASME codes to ensure safety.

 3. What is ASME pressure vessel code?

-The ASME BPVC outlines rules for safe pressure vessel design and construction.
-Section VIII covers most industrial pressure vessels.
+The ASME BPVC outlines rules for safe design and construction, ensuring compliance across industrial applications.

 4. What is the best material for pressure vessels?

-Depends on the application: carbon steel for cost-efficiency, stainless for corrosion resistance, nickel alloys for harsh environments.
+This depends on the application: carbon steel for cost-efficiency, stainless steel for corrosion resistance, and nickel alloys for harsh environments.

 5. How to maintain a pressure vessel?